mdxtoc/qtpi/docs/qtpi_description.md

   | *x*
   | *x* `:` *T*

-  * Parameter type specs are optional, always.
+  * Parameter type specs are optional, always. _But notice_: now that arithmetic operators are heavily overloaded, explicit typing may sometimes be required.

 * Type *T*